 Core product sensors

-✓ Accurate food safety assessment – including when fridge is overloaded
+✓ Accurate food safety assessment – including when the fridge is overloaded

 ✓ Can mimic specific types of food in storage e.g. chicken

-✓ Triggers alarms only when there is genuine food safety risk
+✓ Triggers alarm only when there is a genuine food safety risk

 4) Use robust wireless technology

-Getting remote access to data in real-time can be difficult in commercial kitchen environments: wireless signals can be blocked by stainless steel or interrupted by liquids which can absorb the wavelengths of WiFi.
+Getting remote access to data in real-time can be difficult in commercial kitchen environments: wireless signals can be blocked by stainless steel or interrupted by liquids that can absorb the wavelengths of WiFi.